napobear/FEN2SVG/README.md

 1. Copy-paste FEN positions in a text file.
 2. Give this text file the .fen extension (e.g. mychesspositions.fen).
 3. Launch it.
-     1. If you are using Linux: `./fen2svg -bcm mychesspositions.fen`, where
+     1. If you are using Linux: `./fen2svg -bcmp mychesspositions.fen`, where
         * `b` stands for borders,
         * `c` stands for coordinates,
-        * `m` stands for move indicator.
+        * `m` stands for move indicator,
+        * `p` stands for the use of the FEN string as file name (instead of "dia00001.svg" for example).
-     2. If your are using Windows, in the command prompt: `fen2svg.exe -b -c -m mychesspositions.fen`, where
+     2. If your are using Windows, in the command prompt: `fen2svg.exe -b -c -m -p mychesspositions.fen`, where
         * `b` stands for borders,
         * `c` stands for coordinates,
-        * `m` stands for move indicator.
+        * `m` stands for move indicator,
+        * `p` stands for the use of the FEN string as file name (instead of "dia00001.svg" for example).

+## What file do I need to download?

+The following fourth must be enough:
+     * fen2svg.c,
+     * linkedlist.c,
+     * linkedlist.h,
+     * example.fen.

+Compile them with:
+`gcc fen2svg.c linkedlist.c -o fen2svg`

 ## What does FEN means?